Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Safety and Security Risk Assessment

 The above analysis shows a clear dependency between the control and safety systems that violates the original LOPA independence assumption.
 The security failures for the BPCS and SIS are no longer independent due to the data communication coupling.
-We can formulate the different security failure probabilities using basic probability laws as in (\ref{eq:BPCS-Cyber-Failure-Prob}) to (\ref{eq:BPCS-SIS-Joint-Cyber-Failure-Prob}).
-It can be easily shown that if the BPCS-SIS communication link does not exist, or fully secured, then $P[A_{SB}]=P[A_{BS}]=0$, and equation (\ref{eq:BPCS-SIS-Joint-Cyber-Failure-Prob}) reduces to the independent case $P[S_c,B_c]=P[S_c]P[B_c]$.
+We can formulate the different security failure probabilities as in (\ref{eq:BPCS-Cyber-Failure-Prob}) to (\ref{eq:BPCS-SIS-Joint-Cyber-Failure-Prob}) using basic probability laws with the aid of Figure \ref{fig:BPCS-SIS-LINK}, where $P[A_i]$ is interpreted as the probability of success of attack $A_i$.
+Furthermore, the considered attack $A_i$ should have the impact of stopping the BPCS or SIS from performing its intended control or safeguard function as related to the hazard under study.
+This is important because not all attacks that exploit controller vulnerabilities result in a process hazard.
+Therefore, the attacks considered represent a subset of the complete set of attacks that could exploit the BPCS or SIS vulnerabilities.
+Accordingly, from hereafter, $P[A_B], P[A_S], P[A_{BS}], P[A_{SB}]$ refer to the relevant attacks that cause a process hazard.
+This concept is revisited throughout the paper and is made more clear in the case study when sample attacks are presented.
+For a case study example on the fact that not all cyber failures have a system reliability consequence, we refer the interested reader to \cite{faza2009reliability} for a study on the impact of different software failure modes on system reliability for the electric power grid domain.
+Finally, it can be easily shown that if the BPCS-SIS communication link does not exist, or fully secured, then $P[A_{SB}]=P[A_{BS}]=0$, and equation (\ref{eq:BPCS-SIS-Joint-Cyber-Failure-Prob}) reduces to the independent case $P[S_c,B_c]=P[S_c]P[B_c]$.